Elmona/webpage/README.md

 ```

 ## Routing
 Because Contentful has a flat information structure routing is kind of hard.
-If you google the problem you find a lot of blogs.
+If you google the problem you find a lot of blogs and that is like 10% of routing problems.
 And when you start thinking about adding more routes it is getting hard.

 A lot of CMS has and tree structure of the site and it works kinda well.
 So I implemented this with contentful.
 That will make it easy to create advanced routings.
 And easily add and manage your web content.